johnveitch/cpnest/docs/index.rst

 As a by-product the algorithm produces samples from the posterior probability distribution.

 The implementation is based on an ensemble MCMC sampler which can use multiple cores to parallelise computation.
-It is compatible with both python 2.7+ and 3.5+.
+It is compatible with python 3.

 Installation
 ============